usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 ODE_DEPOSIT_SDW_MESSAGES_OVER_WEBSOCKET=true
 ```

-**Note**: This option uses the ODE's built-in SDW depositor and does not
+**Note**: This option uses the ODE's built-in SDX depositor and does not
-require a SDW service to be running.
+require a SDX service to be running.
 Therefore, jpo-sdw-depositor
 service should be removed from docker-compose.yml.

 **Option 2 (Recommended): SDW Depositor Submodule**

-Depositing a TIM message to the Situation Data Warehouse can be done
+Depositing a TIM message to the Situational Data Exchange can be done
 using the pre-built jpo-sdw-depositor repository.
 To set this service
 up: